chipoglesby/frasier/README.md

 ## Current Iteration

-Currently this analysis includes three sections, a subtitle analysis, an analysis of characters lines and a kitchen sink analysis of things fans of Frasier might be interested in.
+Currently this analysis includes two sections, a subtitle analysis, and an analysis of characters lines.

 The good news is that there is a ton of data here.
 It includes ratings and votings from IMDB.
 You might run correlations between characters